Amara-Arshad/Food-Delivery-website/README.md

-**Food Delovery Website** is a fully responsive restaurant website, Responsive for all devices, build using HTML, CSS, and JavaScript.
+**Food Delovery Website** is a fully responsive website, Responsive for all devices, build using HTML, CSS, and JavaScript.